CCLTDD/.github/profile/README.md

 🙋‍♀️ We are CCLTDD, a team that works on many different projects, including CALICODE.
 CALICODE is based on CALICO, a biannual competitive coding event.
 CALICODE is a platform to extend CALICO with more problems and more!

 🌈 Please favorite our repos!
-No reason in particular...
+No reason in particular... (maybe because we want clout)

 👩‍💻 We will add more repos and features... soon... hopefully.